-The Clerk to the Parish Council is notified of all new applications (or appeals) by the relevant Planning Authority and the Council is asked to respond within a certain timeframe.
+Landford Parish Council is notified of all new applications by the Planning Authority (New Forest National Park Authority or Wiltshire Council) and is asked to respond with a decision by a certain date.

-Our decision is then communicated to the relevant Planning Authority.
+The Clerk communicates the decision to the relevant Planning Authority.